10up/distributor/README.md

 ## Testing

 The plugin contains a standard test suite compatible with PHPUnit.
-If you want to test across multiple PHP versions, a [Dockunit](https://github.com/dockunit/dockunit) file is include.
+If you want to test across multiple PHP versions, a [Dockunit](https://github.com/dockunit/dockunit) file is included.